wizehive-jwatt/legacy-plugin-wrapper/Readme.md

         }])
         ```

-    - href with relative paths (a scan of all the plugin code only showed a couple plugins doing that and none of them were supported/in use, but possible usage was introduced after the last scan)

     - `znModal` or custom modals

     - Relying on hardcoded plugin namespaces will break because of the namespace migration from camelCase to kebab-case